f-jiang/sort-those-tabs/README.md

 ### Release Version

-Release versions can be downloaded from the Chrome Web Store.
+Release versions can be downloaded from the [Chrome Web Store](https://chrome.google.com/webstore/detail/sort-those-tabs/hkpcnabklhpajnjmmfmnpihcjjkojjpg).

 ### Development Releases

 - `git clone` this repo or download as ZIP
-- To install dependencies, `cd` into the local repo and execute the following:
+- `cd` into the local repo and execute the following:

 ```
-$ sudo npm install
+$ sudo npm install    # install dependencies
-$ ng build
+$ ng build            # build
 ```

 - Finally, load the newly created `dist` directory as an unpacked extension in Google Chrome